thedevdojo/genesis/README.md

 ## Layouts

-Currently there are two layouts which are located inside of `resources/views/components/layouts`:
+Within Genesis there are three layouts, located inside of `resources/views/components/layouts`:

-1. **app.blade.php** - This is the main layout for your application
+1. **app.blade.php** - This is the layout for any pages inside associated with your application (user must be authenticated)
-2. **dashboard.blade.php** - This is the dashboard layout which also extends the app layout.
+2. **marketing.blade.php** - This is the layout used for pages like your homepage, blog, and any other marketing pages.
+3. **main.blade.php** - This is the layout that contains the main HTML structure of your website.
+Both the **app** and **marketing** template inherit from this main template.

 You can use these layouts as follows: